 - Netpeak Spider и Checker Pro subscriptions to solve every task, but

-You can search for expired domains even in the free versions of Netpeak Spider and Checker that aren't limited by the term of use and the number of analyzed URLs.
+You can search for expired domains even in the free versions of Netpeak Spider and Checker that are limited by the number of analyzed URLs.
 Other basic features are also available in the Freemium version of the program.

 To get access to free Netpeak Spider, you just need to sign up, download and launch the programs 😉